karatelabs/karate/README.md

 }
 """
 Then match each json.hotels contains { totalPrice: '#? _ == $.roomInformation[0].roomPrice' }
-# or using embedded expressions
+# when validation logic is an 'equality' check, an embedded expression works better
 Then match each json.hotels == { roomInformation: '#array', totalPrice: '#($.roomInformation[0].roomPrice)' }
 ```